HemanthNarne/practice/README.md

 # Smart-Attendance

-Course project for IOS - Smart attendance is an attendance tracking application Course project for IOS - Smart attendance is an attendance tracking applicatioon
+Course project for IOS - Smart attendance is an attendance tracking app Course project for IOS - Smart attendance is an attendance tracking app